biodash/biodash.github.io/content/codeclub/S03E03_PCA/index.md

 To perform a PCA analysis in R, there are two functions that can be used without the need to load any packages: [`prcomp()`](https://rdrr.io/r/stats/prcomp.html) and [`princomp()`](https://rdrr.io/r/stats/princomp.html).

-(Like last week's [`aov()`](https://rdrr.io/r/stats/aov.html) function, these are in the *stats* package, which is loaded into your R session by default.
+(Like last week's [`aov()`](https://rdrr.io/r/stats/aov.html) function, these functions are in the *stats* package, which is loaded into your R session by default.
 More PCA functions are available in other packages but these tend to be very similar and/or simply wrap the two base R functions.)

 We will use **[`prcomp()`](https://rdrr.io/r/stats/prcomp.html)**, which is preferred among these two due to its slightly better accuracy[^1].